-(5) Closure of a wound resulting from a procedure described 2 in paragraph (4).

-- (6) Injections for the treatment of chalazia and to administer local anesthesia required to perform procedures delineated in paragraph (4). - (7) Corneal crosslinking procedure, or the use of medication and ultraviolet light to make the tissues of the cornea stronger. - (b) An optometrist shall satisfy the requirements specified in paragraphs (1) and (2) to perform the advanced procedures specified in subdivision (a). - (1) Within two years prior to beginning the requirements in paragraph (2), an optometrist shall satisfy both of the following: - (A) Complete a board-approved course of at least 32 hours that is designed to provide education on the advanced procedures delineated in subdivision (a), including, but not limited to, medical decisionmaking that includes cases that would be poor surgical candidates, an overview and case presentations of known complications, practical experience performing the procedures, including a detailed assessment of the optometrist's technique, and a written examination for which the optometrist achieves a passing score. - (B) Pass both sections of the Laser and Surgical Procedures Examination of the National Board of Examiners in Optometry, or, in the event this examination is no longer offered, its equivalent, as determined by the board.
-At the board's discretion, the requirement to pass the Laser and Surgical Procedures Examination may be waived if an optometrist has successfully passed both sections of the examination previously. - (2) Within three years, complete a board-approved training program conducted in California, including the performance of all required procedures that shall involve sufficient direct experience with live human patients to permit certification of competency, by an accredited California school of optometry that shall contain the following: - (A) Hands-on instruction on no less than the following number of simulated eyes before performing the related procedure on live human patients: - 38 (i) Five for each laser procedure set forth in clauses (i), (ii), and (iii) of subparagraph (B).
-39
+- (5) Closure of a wound resulting from a procedure described in paragraph (4). - (6) Injections for the treatment of chalazia and to administer local anesthesia required to perform procedures delineated in paragraph (4). - (7) Corneal crosslinking procedure, or the use of medication and ultraviolet light to make the tissues of the cornea stronger. - (b) An optometrist shall satisfy the requirements specified in paragraphs (1) and (2) to perform the advanced procedures specified in subdivision (a). - (1) Within two years prior to beginning the requirements in paragraph (2), an optometrist shall satisfy both of the following: - (A) Complete a California State Board of Optometry-approved course of at least 32 hours that is designed to provide education on the advanced procedures delineated in subdivision (a), including, but not limited to, medical decisionmaking that includes cases that would be poor surgical candidates, an overview and case presentations of known complications, practical experience performing the procedures, including a detailed assessment of the optometrist's technique, and a written examination for which the optometrist achieves a passing score. - (B) Pass both sections of the Laser and Surgical Procedures Examination of the National Board of Examiners in Optometry, or, in the event this examination is no longer offered, its equivalent, as determined by the California State Board of Optometry.
+At the California State Board of Optometry's discretion, the requirement to pass the Laser and Surgical Procedures Examination may be waived if an optometrist has successfully passed both sections of the examination previously. - (2) Within three years, complete a California State Board of Optometry-approved training program conducted in California, including the performance of all required procedures that shall involve sufficient direct experience with live human patients to permit certification of competency, by an accredited California school of optometry that shall contain the following: - (A) Hands-on instruction on no less than the following number of simulated eyes before performing the related procedure on live human patients: